 In the United States, colorectal cancer—cancer of the colon (large intestine) and rectum—is the third-most common type of cancer and the second-leading cause of cancer death.
-The vast majority of these cancers are adenocarcinomas, which usually develop from growths of tissue (polyps) known as adenomas on the inner … Read More
+The vast majority of these cancers are adenocarcinomas, which usually develop from growths of tissue (polyps) known as adenomas on the inner lining of … Read More

 colon cancer symptoms

 Colon cancer is a type of cancer that starts in the large intestine (colon), which is part of the digestive system.
 It?s the third most common cancer diagnosed in both men and women, and the second leading cause of cancer death in both genders.